 She told Leon she had an urgent message for us.
 We couldn’t imagine what it could be.
-Quickly, we listened to what she had to say and were surprised when she asked us to come to their Marloth Park Info Centre at 7:30 am tomorrow, Saturday, to be interviewed for radio station in Nelspruit, Radio Lowveld, 100.5 FM.
+Quickly, we listened to what she had to say and were surprised when she asked us to come to their Marloth Park Info Centre at 7:30 am tomorrow, Saturday, to be interviewed for a radio station in Nelspruit, Radio Lowveld, 100.5 FM.

 But, when Louise explained that the purpose of us being interviewed was to promote tourism in Marloth Park, we jumped at the chance.
 The early morning time would work fine for us if we managed to leave Jabula early enough to get back to our bush house and get a good night’s sleep after getting to be at a decent hour.

-We continued schmoozing with Dawn and Leon, ate our usual delicious dinner and left before 8:00 pm, with me even leaving an unfinished full glass of red wine, something I’d rarely do.
-More on my mind, was being fresh and sharp for the early morning interview.
+We continued schmoozing with Dawn and Leon, ate our usual delicious dinner, and left before 8:00 pm, with me even leaving an unfinished full glass of red wine, something I’d rarely do.
+More on my mind was being fresh and sharp for the early morning interview.
 As it turned out later in the evening, Louise texted saying we could arrive at 8:15 am instead of 7:30.
 That helped.

 But, perhaps, that’s what listeners want to hear…why a typical couple, like us, keeps returning to a favorite vacation/holiday spot, regardless of travel goals and aspirations, simply because they want to, as opposed to what one “should do” when traveling.
 For us, the reasons we love Marloth Park are uncomplicated:

-- The access to viewing animals in the wild, up close and personal, a rare experience in this world.
+- The access to viewing animals in the wild, up close and personal, is a rare experience in this world.
 Who wouldn’t love a traffic jam with six or more giraffes blocking the road?
 When have you ever had a zebra, kudu, warthog or wildebeest, in your backyard or garden?
 Who wouldn’t love some of the best bird watching in the world while sitting on your holiday home’s veranda?

-- Easy access to the Big Five in a short 25 minute drive to enter the massive Kruger National Park at the Crocodile Bridge entrance gate which covers an area of 19,485 km2 (7,523 sq mi) in the provinces of Limpopo and Mpumalanga in northeastern South Africa, and extends 360 km (220 mi) from north to south and 65 km (40 mi) from east to west.”
+- Easy access to the Big Five in a short 25-minute drive to enter the massive Kruger National Park at the Crocodile Bridge entrance gate, which covers an area of 19,485 km2 (7,523 sq mi) in the provinces of Limpopo and Mpumalanga in northeastern South Africa, and extends 360 km (220 mi) from north to south and 65 km (40 mi) from east to west.”

 - Conveniently located to many other stunning tourist activities, too many to mention here.
 But Louise and Danie have tons of information available at the Info Centre, conveniently located in the center of Marloth Park on the main paved road.

-- Fantastic restaurants with great food, conversation and warm welcoming
+- Fantastic restaurants with great food, conversation, and warm, welcoming

 - Local shops for supplies, food, biltong, liquor, with a post office, hair salons, ATMs, hardware, feed shop, fantastic water park ideal for kids and families, and so much more, contained in two easy to access shopping centers